PHPOffice/PHPWord/README.md

 <a name="basic-usage"></a>
 #### Basic usage

 The following is a basic example of the PHPWord library.
-More examples are provided in the (sample folder)[samples/].
+More examples are provided in the [samples folder](samples/).

 ```php
 $PHPWord = new PHPWord();